russross/blackfriday/ietf-markdown.md

 Goal:

 1. Self contained file with all information to generate a complete I-D;
-1. CommonMarkdown, with some extension.
+1. CommonMarkdown, with some extensions.

 ## Document meta data